Uberspace/lab/source/guide_offen.rst

 SMTP credentials
 ----

-.. note:: Your Uberspace comes with SMTP, so you can definitely use this here
-    if you feel like it.
+Offen needs to be able to send out transactional email so that you can:

+* reset your password in case you forgot it
+* invite others to collaborate with you on this instance

+.. note:: This section uses your Uberspace's default mail setup because it's easy and already present, but you are free to use whatever SMTP service you like if you have different requirements.

-Offen needs to be able to send out transactional emails so you can reset your password in case you forgot it, and so that you can invite others to collaborate with you on this instance.
-To enable Offen to send emails, edit `~/.config/offen.env` and add the SMTP credentials like this (do not overwrite the existing values):
+Edit :code:`~/.config/offen.env` and append the SMTP credentials like this (do not overwrite the existing values):

 .. code-block:: ini

- OFFEN_SMTP_HOST="yoursmtphost.org"
- OFFEN_SMTP_PASSWORD="yoursmtppassword"
- OFFEN_SMTP_USER="isabell@yoursmtphost.org"
- OFFEN_SMTP_SENDER="isabell@yoursmtphost.org"

-.. warning:: Offen will start and run without these values being set, but
-    remember that you won't be able to reset your password or invite others without this.
-You can always set it at a later point in time though.
+ OFFEN_SMTP_HOST="stardust.uberspace.de"
+ OFFEN_SMTP_PASSWORD="YourSuperSecretPassword"
+ OFFEN_SMTP_USER="isabell@uber.space"
+ OFFEN_SMTP_SENDER="isabell@uber.space"

+.. note:: For your :code:`@uber.space` address the password is the same as for SSH access, which you can set in your dashboard.

-Setup daemon
+Setup the daemon
 ------------

 Offen needs to run at all times so it can accept incoming events.

-Create a file :code:`~/etc/services.d/offen.ini` and populate it with the
+Create a file :code:`~/etc/services.d/offen.ini` and populate it with the following:
-following:

 .. code-block:: ini